Single racemes and subdigitate panicle; anthers emerging from ♂ apical flowers, stigmas on ♀ basal flowers already senescent

 Basal and maintenance P and K should be applied in accordance with soil analysis or local practice, sufficient to support a moderate to high fertility species.
 In the absence of an adequate supply of N released during land preparation, apply about 50 kg/ha N when plants are ±10 cm high.
 For annual maintenance N, with good moisture conditions, apply 250 kg/ha, or 75‒150 kg/ha under less favourable conditions, applying 1/2 the annual total at spring green-up, and 1/4 each after the first and second harvests.

 No information available.

-Little affected by pests and diseases, although a host plant for bunchgrass (Problema byssus), clouded (Lerema accius) and three-spotted (Cymaenes tripunctatus) skippers (Lepidoptera; Hesperiinae); the seeds are eaten by birds.
+Little affected by pests and diseases, although a host plant for bunchgrass (Problema byssus), clouded (Lerema accius) and three-spotted (Cymaenes tripunctatus) skippers (Lepidoptera: Hesperiinae); the seeds are eaten by birds.
 Seed and forage yields are also reduced by the maize billbug (Sphenophorus maidis), the southern cornstalk borer (Diatraea crambidoides), and the southwestern corn borer (Diatraea grandiosella).
 Resistant to the African parasitic weed, Striga hermonthica.

 It is extremely palatable when young to all classes of livestock.

 No suspicion of toxicity.

 Well-fertilized stands under good growing conditions can produce 20‒30 t/ha/yr DM, or >10 t/ha under less ideal conditions.
 There are differences between provenances with regard to yield potential; e.g. in one study in Texas, accessions from Texas produced up to 3 times more forage than 'Pete', a composite of Oklahoma and Kansas accessions.